 Did you know?

-Sleep is the #1 way to reduce belly fat, (#2 is lower stress, #3 what you eat & exercise.)
+Sleep is the #1 way to reduce belly fat (#2 is lower stress, #3 is healthy eating & exercise).

 Avoid TV, computers and phones at least hour before bed.
 Light, especially blue light, wakes up the brain and changes hormones.

 Keep it cool, quiet, and dark.
 You can even try eye shades or blackout curtains, then let in sunlight in the morning to help wake up.
 Avoid watching TV or playing with electronics in bed.

 A night-time routine can help her make and stick to healthy sleeping habits.
 Set a regular bedtime and stick to quiet, calm activities before bed.
 A bath, brushing teeth and reading together are good choices.

 Limit sleep interruptions from late night trips to the bathroom and bad dreams by avoiding drinks and meals close to bedtime.

 Talk it out!